 Navigation Hints

 Several decades of text and photo data are accessible here.
 Ordinary navigation options are located under the header near the top of each page.
 However, in order to quickly locate additional entries, the area near the footer becomes important.
-First, in the lightly-shaded, green you'll often see the words:
+First, in the lightly-shaded green, you'll often see the words:

 Newer Posts ---- Home ---- Older Posts